garyranson/graph-wip/doc/extend.md

 ### Set a default page for your Pinned Site

-If the site should go to a specific URL when it is pinned (such as the homepage), enter it here.
+If the site should go to a specific URL when it is pinned (such as the homepage), mouseEnter it here.
 One idea is to send it to a special URL so you can track the number of pinned users, like so:
 `https://www.example.com/index.html?pinned=true`